pylenin/purple-blue/content/posts/excel-with-python.md

 ### What is Openpyxl and how to install it?

 The Openpyxl module in Python is used to handle Excel files without involving third-party Microsoft application software.
+Openpyxl is arguably, the best python excel library that allows you to perform various Excel operations and automate excel reports using Python.
 You can perform all kinds of tasks using Openpyxl like:-

 1. Reading data